conan-io/conan-io.github.io/_posts/2017-05-25-bintray-support-conan-repositories.markdown

 trusted, maintained and high quality central repository of OSS C/C++ packages.

 Over the next few weeks, we will be taking steps to copy the current central repository hosted at conan.io to Bintray.
-You can read about the process in the (Conan documentation)[http://docs.conan.io/move_to_bintray.html].
+You can read about the process in the [Conan documentation](http://docs.conan.io/move_to_bintray.html).
 If you run into any issues, you are welcome to contact us at **info@conan.io**.

 With Conan repositories and conan-center, Bintray provides the next generation of conan servers for worldwide distribution